tahczeban/MechaCar_Statistical_Analysis/README.md

 lot 3 t-test:

 ## DELIVERABLE 4: Study Design: MechaCar vs Competition
+A ststistical study was formulated to compare the performance of the MechaCar vehicles against the performance of other manufacturers.
 The MechaCar performs against the competition.... the metrics that would be of interest to the consumer are:

 -cost: